wesleylp/CPE775/README.md

 6. Create the data folder:
 `mkdir -p data/pics`;
 7. Download the `pre-trained models` by typing `wget https://github.com/wesleylp/CPE775/releases/download/v1.0/models.tgz` and extract it by running `tar -xvzf models.tgz`;
-8. Follow the instructions in the [`notebooks`](https://github.com/wesleylp/CPE775/tree/master/notebooks) folder.
+8. Follow the instructions in the [`notebooks`](https://github.com/wesleylp/CPE775/tree/master/notebooks) folder to better understand the pipeline or go to `Usage` to see it working!

 ----
 ## Usage